ThibaultBee/StreamPack/README.md

 source .
 3 types of base streamers are available :

--`DefaultCameraStreamer`: for streaming from camera -`DefaultScreenRecorderStreamer`: for streaming from screen -`DefaultAudioOnlyStreamer`: for streaming audio only
+-`CameraSingleStreamer`: for streaming from camera -`ScreenRecorderSingleStreamer`: for streaming from screen -`AudioOnlySingleStreamer`: for streaming audio only

-Since 3.0.0, the endpoint of a `Streamer` is inferred from the `MediaDescriptor` object passed to the `open` or `startStream` methods.It is possible to limit the possibility of the endpoint by implementing your own `DynamicEndpoint.Factory` or passing a endpoint as the `Streamer` `endpoint` parameter.To create a `Streamer` for a new source, you have to create a new `Streamer` class that inherits from `DefaultStreamer` .
+Since 3.0.0, the endpoint of a `Streamer` is inferred from the `MediaDescriptor` object passed to the `open` or `startStream` methods.It is possible to limit the possibility of the endpoint by implementing your own `DynamicEndpoint.Factory` or passing a endpoint as the `Streamer` `endpoint` parameter.To create a `Streamer` for a new source, you have to create a new `Streamer` class that inherits from `SingleStreamer` .

 ### Get device capabilities